Click here for information on the Coronavirus: Link

 Aldehydes are highly effective, broad-spectrum disinfectants, which typically achieve sterilization by denaturing proteins and disrupting nucleic acids.

 Advantages: Effective against all pathogens.
 Equally effective in cold, hot, and hard water.
 Effective in the presence of organic debris.
 Skin irritation is minimal even at 2%.
 Rated by the Environmental Protection Agency (EPA) as the lowest tissue irritation level possible, non-toxic, and non-teratogenic.

 Disadvantages: May require a medical license for purchase.
 EPA testing limited on animal and bird pathogens.
 Inadequate ventilation may result in eye and respiratory irritation in humans and birds.
 Prolonged contact with concentrated form may cause skin peeling and discoloration.

 Quaternary Ammonium Compounds (QACs or Quats)

 These compounds are cationic detergents that are attracted to the negatively charged surfaces of microorganisms, where they irreversibly bind phospholipids in the cell membrane and denature proteins impairing permeability.
-These are very common and DeVere uses them most of all the types of disinfectants.
+DeVere manufactures a variety of QACs.
+Our team can answer detailed questions about use rates, activity, and QAC generations.

 Disadvantages: Not effective against bacterial spores, fungus, non-enveloped viruses, or mycobacterium with poor Pseudomonas activity.
 Decreased effectiveness in the presence of organic debris and in hard water.
 Not easily rinsed off surfaces, often leaving a soapy residue.
 It causes respiratory paralysis if ingested.